 (of a person, action, or motive) lacking consideration for others; concerned chiefly with one’s own personal profit or pleasure.

 We should cultivate a healthy level of selfishness.
-Selfishness that maximizes the value of our interactions with others and at the same time keeps us from sacrificing ourselves to the needs of our children, work, home and whoever or whatever else may want to suck the life out of us.
+Selfishness that maximizes the value of our interactions with others and at the same time keeps us from sacrificing ourselves to the needs of our children, work, home, and whoever or whatever else may want to suck the life out of us.

-Below are three suggestions for how you can use selfishness to enhance your life.
 It will free you up to be who you need to be for yourself and those who love and depend on you.

 Saying no…this is important because it is easy to create stress in our lives if we don’t turn down requests for our time and talents.
 Saying no is one of those selfish acts that we should cultivate.
 It may be the most beneficial thing we can do for ourselves.
 When we say no, we will be able to spend quality time on those things that bring us happiness instead of stress.